-There are three technology types of METTLER TOLEDO conductivity probes used for process conductivity measurement:
+There are three technology types of METTLER TOLEDO conductivity sensors and conductivity probes used for process conductivity measurement:

-A METTLER TOLEDO conductivity sensor can be calibrated against a solution of known conductivity (much like calibrating a pH sensor against a solution of a known pH).
+A METTLER TOLEDO conductivity sensor and conductivity probe can be calibrated against a solution of known conductivity (much like calibrating a pH sensor against a solution of a known pH).
 Alternatively, an in-line conductivity probe that contains a range of very precise resistors that duplicate known conductivity measurements can be used.

 In general, the cell constant of the in-line conductivity electrode will not change; however, if the sensing elements are altered in some way (e.g. solid deposition or other fouling of the electrodes or insulator of the sensor, loss of electrode material through corrosion) the cell constant will change.
 METTLER TOLEDO conductivity sensors are factory calibrated and the cell constant is precisely determined.
 Therefore, calibration is typically not required while using the in-line conductivity sensor.
 However, it is recommended to verify the conductivity sensor or make calibration adjustment if necessary on an annual basis.
 The frequency of verification or calibration is very much dependent on the applications or on the plant standard operating procedure requirements.